Gold Medal Squared

 The Italian men's national team is using this blocking footwork pattern.
 It's used by middle blockers who are in a hurry and don't have time to make a traditional 3-step crossover (X3).
 We think it's a pretty good move and one that we'd like to see more athletes using in emergency situations.

 In the video below, the middle blocker #14 takes a very small jab step to his right and then crosses over with his left.
 Often times that small 1st step doesn't even happen, hence the X1 name.
 It's basically a 1-step crossover move that still allows the blocker to be fast and dynamic.
 If the blocker is moving right, he/she will crossover with their left foot.
 If the blocker is moving left, the crossover happens with their right foot.
+A third step doesn't happen, as the blocker jumps once that initial crossover step is planted.

 We do feel that this move is more effective for your taller more physical middles who can shoot their hands over the net quickly.
 While not an absolute rule, it's just better suited for that type of athlete given how fast it happens.